-In 1998 I was a salesperson.
+In 1998 I was a salesperson for an IBM Business Partner.
 I sat at a desk facing a yellowish-beige wall all day.
-I had a phone, a PC, a legal pad and another salesperson sitting within an arm’s link to the right of me.
+I had a phone, a PC, a legal pad, and another salesperson sitting within an arm’s length to the right of me.
 I sold IBM printers.

 The IBM Business Partner I worked for, had one source of sales leads.
 And they had one process for turning those leads into sales.

 At first, we would buddy-up to IBM reps.
-We would convince them we had a sure-fire way to close some printer sales in their accounts.
+We would convince them we had a sure-fire way to close new printer sales in their accounts.

-We showed them how easy it was to target old printers still on a lease and upgrade them to a new printer for the same monthly payment or less.
-Then the IBM rep would find the targeted older printers on a lease in their territory, connect us with the right people, and we would close the deal.
+We showed IBM reps how easy it was to find old printers on a lease in their accounts and help them understand these accounts could upgrade to a new printer while keeping their monthly payment the same or less.
+Then the IBM rep would find the targeted accounts in their territory, connect us with the right people, and we would close the deal.

 The process worked like crazy, for a little while…